Algorithms for Massive Data -- Lecture Notes: Counting Bloom filters

-After $m$ insertions and any number of deletions, the filter could return a false negative on a particular query if at least one of the $k$ counters associated with the query reaches value $T$ at some point.
-We cannot assume these $k$ counters to be independent, so we use union bound and obtain that a particular query returns a false negative with probability
+After $m$ insertions and any number of deletions, the filter could return a false negative on a particular query $x$ if at least one of the $k$ counters $B[h_i(x)]$ ($i\in [k]$) associated with the query overflows at some point.
+These $k$ counters are independent, but for simplicity we use union bound and obtain that a particular query returns a false negative with probability upper-bounded by

 As the next example shows, in practice the value $t = 4$ (4 bits per counter) is already sufficient to guarantee a negligible probability of false negatives for realistic values of $k$.

 \begin{example} Suppose we want to build a counting Bloom filter to store at most $m = 10^7$ malicious URLs, with false positive probability $\delta = 0.1$.
 From Example \ref{ex:bloom}, just storing these URLs would require around $734$ MiB.
 Choosing $k = 3$, $M = 48.100.000$, and $t = 4$, our Bloom filter uses just $22.92$ MiB of space (32 times less than the plain URLs) and returns false positives at most $10\%$ of the times.
 The probability that a query returns a false negative is at most $0.0046\%$. \end{example}